 - Max Loss Occurs When Price of Underlying <= Strike Price of Lower Strike Long Call OR Price of Underlying >= Strike Price of Higher Strike Long Call.

 In this case, potential profit is limited to strike B minus strike A minus the net debit paid.

 For butterfly spread options, time decay is your friend.
 Ideally, you want all options except the call with strike A to expire worthless with the stock precisely at strike B.

-So, if your forecast was correct and the stock price is at or around strike B, you want volatility to decrease.
-Your main concern is the two options you sold at strike B.
+So, if your forecast is correct and the stock price is at or around strike B, you want volatility to decrease.
+Your main concern is the two options you sold at Strike B.

-On the other hand, if your forecast was incorrect and the stock price is approaching or outside of strike A or C, typically you want volatility to increase.
+On the other hand, if your forecast is incorrect and the stock price is approaching or outside of strike A or C, typically, you want volatility to increase.
 This is especially crucial as expiration approaches.

-The reason why is an increase in volatility will increase the value of the option you own at the near-the-money strike.
-While at the same time having less effect on the short options at strike B, therefore increasing the overall value of the butterfly.
+The reason is that an increase in volatility will increase the value of your option at the near-the-money strike.
+At the same time, it had less effect on the short options at strike B, therefore increasing the overall value of the butterfly.

 Butterfly Spread Options Example